iotaledger/introduction-docs/docs/explanations/faq.md

 ## When is a Transaction on the Network Considered Final/Irreversible?

 On average, confirmation times on the new network are around 10 seconds.
 Once a transaction is set to confirm its final transaction, you do not have block confirmations like with blockchain.

-## Hornet or Bee?
-Which Node Software Should I Use?

-You can either pick [Bee](https://wiki.iota.org/bee/getting_started/getting_started) (Rust based) or [Hornet](https://wiki.iota.org/hornet/welcome) (Go based).
-We currently recommend Hornet since it is the most complete version of the node software.
-Bee is still missing some optional features you might wish to use.

 ## What are Spent Addresses and Why are they Dangerous?